How to hire an apprentice

 Want access to all the best young recruits in your area?
 Head to a recruitment fair.
-It's a great way to speak to prospective apprentices, and it's a much more personal approach than sifting through CVs.
-There are loads of different job fairs across the country – from graduate events to sector-specific fairs – so they're an efficient way to find a great apprentice.
+This is a great way to speak to prospective apprentices, and a much more personal approach than sifting through CVs.
+There are loads of different job fairs across the country – from graduate events to sector-specific fairs – full of young people motivated to get serious about their careers.

-The NAS (National Apprenticeship Service) is an online portal for levy-paying employers to manage their levy account.
-You can also search for apprenticeship training by job role and level, and find a training provider in your area who can help you deliver apprenticeship training.
-The training providers are rated by employer satisfaction, learner satisfaction and achievement rates, so it's an easy way to assess your options at a glance.
+The National Apprenticeship Service (NAS) provides an online portal for levy-paying employers to manage their account.
+NAS also provides details of apprenticeship training by job role and level, as well as training providers in your area who can help you deliver apprenticeship programmes.
+Each training provider is rated in terms of employer satisfaction, learner satisfaction and achievement rates, so you can easily assess your options.

 3. Recruit in-house

-The perfect apprentice might be closer than you think!
-You can offer apprenticeships of all levels to train your staff and develop the specific skills you need in your business.
-The new higher and degree-level apprenticeships are perfect for filling high-level skills gaps and developing the future leaders of your business.
-Speak to your team to find out if anyone is interested in completing an apprenticeship.
+Sometimes what you’re looking for might be stood right in front of you.
+Think about whether you can offer apprenticeships as a way of training and upskilling existing staff, to gain the specific skills you need in your business.
+For example, the new higher and degree-level apprenticeships could be perfect for filling high-level skills gaps and developing the future leaders of your business.
+Why not speak to your team to find out if anyone is interested in completing an apprenticeship?

-Apprentices count as full-time employees as soon as they start, so you can advertise the vacancy like any other job.
-You can promote the position on job sites, on your website and social media, and in sector publications - but this can be expensive and time-consuming.
+Apprentices count as full-time employees as soon as they start, so you should advertise vacancies in the same way you would with any other job.
+These are great opportunities, so don’t be shy about promoting roles on job sites, your website, social media, and industry publications to maximise interest.

 5. Build partnerships

-Many training providers have years of experience in apprenticeship delivery and can help you find the right apprentice for your business.
-Speak to the colleges and training providers in your local area to find out what type of apprenticeships they deliver and what they can do to support you.
-The new apprenticeship standards involve lots of collaboration between the employer and training provider, so it's a good idea to build a partnership before you get started.
+Two heads are often better than one and you might find it helpful to speak to organisations which already have significant experience of finding, training and managing apprenticeships and candidates.
+Speak to the colleges and training providers in your local area to find out what type of apprenticeships they deliver and how they can help you.
+The new apprenticeship standards involve lots of collaboration between the employer and training provider, so it's a good idea to build relationships before you get started.

-Now you know how to hire an apprentice, you need to know what to expect when you do hire one.
-In this free guide you'll find out everything you need to know about hiring an apprentice – including the responsibilities, benefits, funding and support available.
+Download this free guide to find out everything you need to know about hiring an apprentice – including the responsibilities, benefits, funding and support available.

 This article includes research and opinion sourced by OneFile at the time of publication.
 Things may have changed since then,